What is Peyronie’s Disease?

 Difference between Peyronie’s Disease and Penile Curvature

 Adults can get Peyronie’s disease, which is a type of penile curve.
-Some men are born with a curved penile, which is called chordee or genetic curvature.
-It isn’t caused by scar tissue, and it doesn’t get better or worse over time.
-It might not be clear until a man starts getting erections more often after puberty.
+Men who are born with a curved penile have what is called chordee or genetic curvature.
+It is not due to scar tissue, and it does not improve or worsen with time.
+It may not become clear until a man begins getting more frequent erections after he enters puberty.

 Symptoms of Peyronie’s Disease